What’s In A Name

-Jose (hoh-seh).
 I am named after my father.
 That makes me a junior.
-The Jr. prefix comes after my first and/or last names, depending on how it is written.
+The Jr. comes after my first and/or last names, depending on how it is written.

-my siblings prefer to call me dong. my parents do too though they switch randomly from that to jun. legend has it that when i was still learning to speak my first few words as a child, i could not say jun correctly. they said that i could not pronounce ‘j’ properly so i ended up saying “dun”. it eventually evolved into dong and that has stuck since then.
+My siblings prefer to call me Dong.
+My parents do too though they switch randomly from that to Jun.
+Legend has it that when I was still learning to speak my first few words as a child, I could not say Jun correctly.
+They said that I could not pronounce ‘j’ properly so I ended up saying “dun”. it eventually evolved into what is now dong, and that has stuck since then.

-in school my classmates would call me yams. they still call me by that moniker up to this day. the reason is that filipinos, at least in my birth city and at my school, always call each other by their last names. don’t ask me why but it is how it is. naturally, they shortened it into how they call me now, since pinoys also love to use shortcuts in just about everything.
+In school my classmates would call me Yams.
+They still call me by that moniker up to this day.
+The reason is that Filipinos, at least in my birth city and at my school, we default to calling each other by our last names.
+Don’t ask me why but it is how it is.
+Naturally, they shortened it into how they call me now.
+Did I say Pinoys also love to use shortcuts in just about everything?

-at work places it is jun or yams. it has also been an amalgamation of both – junyams. this is common in the Philippines.
+At work places it is Jun or Yams.
+At some point it has also become an amalgamation of both – JunYams.
+This practice is common in the Philippines.

 - > Araw ng Xavier Days November 29, 2006